European support for climate tech and zero-carbon industry in response to an ambitious US program: why it's important for both the climate and Europe

 The bill was designed to tackle the main causes of inflation, such as raw material shortages, supply chain bottlenecks and rising labor costs in the US.

-The IRA includes a number of climate measures and can therefore be hailed as a transition gas pedal.
+The IRA includes a number of climate measures and can therefore be hailed as a transition accelerator.

 Among other things, the law requires energy efficiency standards for buildings and vehicles, as well as investment in renewable energies and research.